Klipper3d/klipper/docs/Measuring_Resonances.md

 ### i3 style printers

-If your printer is an i3 style printer(usually with a fast moving print bed on y-axis), you will need to change the location of the accelerometer between the measurements for X and Y axes: measure the resonances of X axis with the accelerometer attached to the toolhead and the resonances of Y axis - to the bed (the usual i3 style setup).
+If your printer is an i3 style printer (a bed-slinger) with a print bed moving on y-axis, you will need to change the location of the accelerometer between the measurements for X and Y axes: measure the resonances of X axis with the accelerometer attached to the toolhead and the resonances of Y axis - to the bed (the usual i3 style setup).

 However, you can also connect two accelerometers simultaneously, though they must be connected to different boards (say, to an RPi and printer MCU board), or